Aravindan98/Numerical_Analysis/README.md

 # Numerical_Analysis
-Contains code for mathematical methods written in MATLAB
+Contains code for numerical methods written in MATLAB